zhulik/german_numbers/README.md

 # GermanNumbers

 German numbers is a ruby gem for converting numbers into German strings and vise-versa.
 It supports numbers up to 999 999 999 999.
-Also it handle malformed and invalid strings.
+Also it can handle malformed and invalid strings.
 See examples below.

 ## Installation